-The proposed millage rates for FY 2019/2020 will be set on July 23, 2019.
-The proposed millage rates were used by the Property Appraiser to prepare Truth-in-Millage or "TRIM" notices will be distributed in mid-August.
+The proposed millage rates for FY 2021/2022 will be set on July 20, 2021.
+The proposed millage rates are used by the Property Appraiser to prepare Truth-in-Millage or "TRIM" notices which will be distributed in mid-August.
 TRIM notices advise County taxpayers of how tax rates proposed by all local taxing authorities combines with current information on assessed value of real property and how it will affect the taxes on each taxed parcel of land.
 The TRIM notice also serves as the official notification of the time and place of the first public hearing for adoption of tentative millage rates and budget by each taxing authority.

 State law requires two public budget hearings.
-The first public budget hearing will be held on September 3, 2019.
-After hearing public testimony, the Council will adopt tentative millage rates and a proposed FY 2019/2020 budget.
-The second public hearing will be held on September 17, 2019.
+The first public budget hearing will be held on September 7, 2021.
+After hearing public testimony, the Council will adopt tentative millage rates and a proposed FY 2021/2022 budget.
+The second public hearing will be held on September 21, 2021.
 The hearing will be advertised by a published notice and a published breakdown of the millage rates and budget.
 Like the first public hearing, the Council will hear public testimony prior to adopting the final millage rates and the final budget.